RCdiy/OpenTXSounds/Mac Apps Scripts/README.md

 ## Mac Terminal Scripts
 ### SoundPackGenerator.sh
 #### ./SoundPackGenerator.sh en-US-test.csv
-- Reads in a file which contains the OpenTx text to speach definitions.
+- Reads in a file which contains the OpenTX text to speach definitions.
 - Produces a wav sound file with the filename and spoken text provided.
 - The files are placed in the appropriate folders as defined in the file.